 Parcel Pending is a leader in the global package management industry offering customizable indoor, outdoor and refrigerated electronic, self-service parcel delivery lockers for multifamily communities nationwide.
 We simplify and secure the delivery and retrieval of packages for multifamily communities.
 Examples of the types of deliveries we manage include:

 - Parcel Packages

 To find out more about how parcel lockers work, and how they can help improve package delivery for your property, read more below.

-An electronic parcel locker is a safe, secure and convenient package delivery and retrieval solution for multifamily communities, retail stores, commercial buildings and university campuses that eliminates missed deliveries and multiple delivery attempts from carriers and delivery services.
+An electronic parcel locker is a safe, secure and convenient package delivery option and retrieval solution for multifamily communities, retail stores, commercial buildings and university campuses that eliminates missed deliveries and multiple delivery attempts from carriers and delivery services.

 Parcel pick-up is quick and easy.
 After a notification is sent, a recipient uses a unique delivery code to retrieve their package whenever best suits their schedule.
 Additionally, Parcel Pending’s mobile app can be used to manage and retrieve packages.
 The app sends delivery notifications, opens lockers via bluetooth or a bar scan, and stores package history.

 Parcel Pending offers various types of lockers.
 These include click-and-collect and refrigerated lockers, which help keep temperature-sensitive items fresh longer.
 Such items include meals or meal kits, groceries, flowers, gifts, wine and prescription medications without worry.
 Because these refrigerated parcel lockers keep temperature-sensitive items cool, recipients don’t need to rush home to prevent their package contents from spoiling.